Annual report guidelines for 2021-22

 WA Multicultural Policy Framework

-Agencies are required to report on the actions in their multicultural plans including achievement of outcomes and Key Performance Indicators identified in their plans.
+Agencies are required to report on the actions in their multicultural plans, including the achievement of outcomes and Key Performance Indicators identified in their plans.

-Agencies are required to report on the submission of their multicultural plan for the 2021–22 financial year and are encouraged to share briefly key achievements against the 3 policy priority areas in their annual reports.
+Agencies are required to report on the submission and implementation of their multicultural plan for the 2022–23 financial year and are encouraged to share briefly key achievements against the 3 policy priority areas in their annual reports.

-To monitor implementation of the framework, agencies should use the reporting template to provide commentary on the progress against their plans and email it to the Office of Multicultural Interests.
+To effectively monitor implementation of the framework, agencies should use the reporting template to provide commentary on the progress against their 2022-23 plans and submit it to the Office of Multicultural Interests for review and feedback by 31 August 2023.

 Substantive equality